Summer Rain (Johnny Rivers song)

-"Summer Rain" is a song written by James Hendricks and performed by Johnny Rivers on his 1968 LP Realization.
+"Summer Rain" is a song written by James Hendricks and performed by American musician Johnny Rivers on his 1968 LP Realization.
 Of his several dozen releases, it is considered his sixth greatest hit internationally.

-It reached No. 14 on the U.S. Billboard Hot 100, No. 6 on the U.S. Cash Box Top 100, and No. 10 in Canada in early January, 1968.
+It reached No. 14 on the US Billboard Hot 100, No. 6 on the US Cash Box Top 100, and No. 10 in Canada in early January, 1968.
 "Summer Rain" is about lifelong love during "the summer of love" of 1967.
 It was released in the late fall, as a reminiscence of the previous summer.
 The song references Sgt.
-Pepper's Lonely Hearts Club Band, the Beatles album which was released during the middle of that year.
+Pepper's Lonely Hearts Club Band, the Beatles album which was released during May of that year.